awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-storage-capacity.md

 ### To increase storage capacity for a file system \(CLI\)<a name="increase-storage-console"></a>

-To increase the storage capacity for an Amazon FSx for Windows File Server file system, use the AWS CLI command [update\-file\-system](https://docs.aws.amazon.com/cli/latest/reference/fsx/update-file-system.html)\.
+To increase the storage capacity for an FSx for Windows File Server file system, use the AWS CLI command [update\-file\-system](https://docs.aws.amazon.com/cli/latest/reference/fsx/update-file-system.html)\.
 Set the following parameters:
 + `--file-system-id` to the ID of the file system you are updating\.
 + `--storage-capacity` to a value that is at least 10 percent greater than the current value\.